janosspaits/FlopCounter/docs/README.md

 ## Installation and Setup
 - Ensure Python 3.x is installed on your system.
+- Highly recommend reopening the project in a docker container (using the devcontainer.json file) as this will automatically install the packages needed.
 - Install/import required Python packages: requests, json, time (pip install -r requirements.txt)
 - Obtain an API key from SportRadar: https://developer.sportradar.com
 - Save the API key to a file in the project directory called apikey.txt (this file should be git ignored for privacy)